 Many of these writers demanded that the truth be released to the public.
 (It is kind of hard to release something you don’t have.)

 In 1994 the Air Force released a finding of a now de-classified project called Operation Mogul.
-Operation Mogul was a Top-Secret operation that launched high altitude balloons.
-In 1947, we did not have satellites of any kind, as that wouldn’t come until the late 50’s.
+Operation Mogul was a Top-Secret operation that launched high attitude modified weather-type balloons.
+In 1947, we did not have satellites of any kind, as that wouldn’t come until the late ’50s.

 The idea comes along that if you could send some atomic testing equipment aloft, to 100,000 feet or so at that altitude you could determine how often and what strength and when these weapons were tested.

 The Army modified their existing weather balloons to carry the heavy lift of the test instruments.
-In those days, radios and other scientific equipment was large, bulky and heavy.
+In those days, radios and other scientific equipment were large, bulky, and heavy.
 Miniaturization was years off, not until the Apollo moon missions took place.

 Now it is up to you the reader to form your own opinion on what happened in Roswell in 1947.
-Will it be following a legend like Paul Bunyan and his Ox Blue or coming to the conclusion that is was a far less romantic adventure like Operation Mogul.
+Will it be following a legend like Paul Bunyan and his Ox Blue or coming to the conclusion that it was a far less romantic adventure like Operation Mogul.
 Maybe one day we will have visitors from “beyond the stars” but they weren’t at Roswell.

 THANKS FOR READING.
 I HOPE THIS WAS INFORMATIVE!